HOME

 Biography

 Dr. Bob Blackwood from Wright College, Chicago, taught film study, photography and literature.
 His reviews appeared in The Chicago Seed, La Parola del Popolo and the Leader Newspapers.
-He has worked as a reporter for Fra Noi (Chicagoland’s Italian American Voice) since 1989.
+He has worked as a reporter for Fra Noi (Chicagoland’s Italian American Voice) from 1989 - 2007.
+He currently writes movie reviews for The Columbia River Reader.

 Dr. Bob has reviewed books on films and filmmakers since 1968 for Choice, the magazine of the American Library Association.
-He is the president of the International Press Club of Chicago.
+He was the president of the International Press Club of Chicago from 2005-2008.

-Future Prime: The Top Ten Science Fiction Films Book available from Galactic Books - connect@pobox.com
+Future Prime: The Top Ten Science Fiction Films Book available from Amazon.com list price $17.99

 1. "2001: A Space Odyssey" (1968)